-Triggered Actions allow data manipulation and calculations by constructing application logic with a visual interface.
-These Triggered Actions will execute on specified events to perform actions on data in your tables.
+Triggered Actions allow data manipulation, calculations and sending notifications by constructing application logic with a visual interface.
+They will be executed on specified events to perform actions on data in your tables.
+Changes in one table can affect data in other tables.

 Triggered Actions can be executed through three data change events:

-A Triggered Actions tab to create trigger events is available above each table.
-One table can have multiple triggers associated to it, however only one instance of each event can be enabled at any given time per table.
+One table can have multiple Triggered Actions associated to it, however only one instance of each event can be enabled at any given time per table.
+You can use multiple Actions in a Triggered Action.

 Note: When implementing triggers, we recommend you work on a copy of your table(s) to test the functions before modifying live data.

-You can access Triggers from inside Caspio Bridge in two ways:
+You can access Triggered Actions in two ways:

 - Hover over the table you wish to create a trigger on, then select More, then Triggered Actions.